-DDA designed the public stakeholder process to be very inclusive of stakeholder participation at every stage of waiver amendment development.
-DDA utilized electronic channels to inform stakeholders and solicit input on the draft waiver amendment.
+DDA designed the public stakeholder process to be very inclusive of stakeholder participation at every stage of waiver renewal development.
+DDA utilized electronic channels to inform stakeholders and solicit input on the draft waiver renewal.
 The State secured public input by working closely with the following:

 - Other state agencies; - · County Coordinators for Human Services, - The State of Washington Developmental Disabilities Council (DDC), - The Arc of Washington (advocacy organization), The Community Advocacy Coalition made up of advocates and providers, and - The HCBS (DDA) Quality Assurance Committee composed of self-advocates, advocates and providers.

-The public process included the following: - DDA posted public notice that the draft waiver amendment was available for public inspection online at DDA's website on August 17, 2022. - DDA made the draft waiver amendment available to anyone who requested a copy of the amendment as a PDF document available on-line from DDA's public website on August 17th, 2022, through October 7th, 2022. - DDA filed the public notice of the availability of the draft waiver amendment for public review in the Washington Register published on August 17th, 2022, and on September 7, 2022. - DDA sent a letter on August 30th, 2022, to 26,916 stakeholders, including participants, family members, advocacy organizations, providers and state staff, inviting their review and comments on the draft waiver amendment. - Washington State Health Care Authority published a public notice to all Washington State Tribes on August 2nd, 2022, and on August 17th, 2022, of DDA's intent to submit a waiver amendment to the Centers for Medicare and Medicaid Services.
+The public process included the following:

+- DDA hosted three virtual stakeholder listening sessions on three days in November 2021. - DDA posted public notice that the draft waiver renewal was available for public inspection online at DDA's website on January 19, 2022 - DDA made the draft waiver renewal available to anyone who requested a copy of the renewal as a PDF document available on-line from DDA's public website on January 19th, 2022, through February 19th, 2022. - DDA filed the public notice of the availability of the draft waiver renewal for public review in the Washington Register on December 27nd, 2021, and it was published January 19th, 2022. - DDA sent a letter on January 19th, 2022, to 26,916 stakeholders, including participants, family members, advocacy organizations, providers and state staff, inviting their review and comments on the draft waiver renewal posted on the DDA internet page. - Washington State Health Care Authority published a public notice to all Washington State Tribes on December 22nd, 2021, of DDA's intent to submit a waiver renewal to the Centers for Medicare and Medicaid Services.

-Summary of Public Comments received and State's responses:
+Public Comments received: